AT WHAT AGE DOES MY CHILD START/LEAVE SCHOOL?

 Every child, from the year after they turn 5 to 17 years of age, must be enrolled at and attending school, or an approved home education program.
 Children can also attend Kindergarten from 4 years of age.

 This means that a child who has turned five on or by 1 January in any year must have started school in that year, or be provided with approved home education.

-If you feel that your child is not ready for school, you should discuss your options with the school principal at your local school.
+If you feel that your child is not ready for school at age 5, you should discuss your options with the school principal at your local school.

-- Schools offer programmes to support families and young children before Kindergarten.
+- Schools offer programs to support families and young children before Kindergarten.